ebukaodini/task-mgt-postgres/README.md

 In Clean Architecture, dependencies are injected, which means the higher-level modules should depend on lower-level modules.
 This ensures that the business logic is not coupled with the infrastructure details.

-For this task, this architecture was implemtented at the database level to enable testing and database mocking.
+For this project, this architecture was implemtented.

 # Assumptions